gamesbook/pyprototypr/docs/basic_concepts.md

 ## The "page" concept

 When using **pyprototypr** what you are doing is defining where and how various things appear on a *page*.
-A script can create multiple
+A script can create multiple pages, but will always have at least one.

 The position of something is *where* it will be drawn on the page.
-To do this, you provide both an **x** - the horizontal position - and a **y** - the vertical position - for each thing that you want to on appear the page.
+To do this, you provide values for both **x** - the horizontal position - and **y** - the vertical position - for each thing that you want to on appear the page.

-So, if you look at an A4 page - which is 21cm wide and just less than 30cm high - then a point in the middle of the page would have an **x position** of 10.5cm - its distance from the left edge of the page; and a **y position** of 14.8cm - its distance from the bottom edge of the page.
-Similarly, for a letter-sized page of 8.5" by 11", a point in the middle of the page would have an **x position** of 4.25" and a **y position** of 5.5".
+So, if you look at an upright A4 page - which is 21cm wide and just less than 30cm high - then a point in the middle of the page will have an **x position** of 10.5cm - its distance from the left edge of the page; and a **y position** of 14.8cm - its distance from the bottom edge of the page.
+Similarly, for a US letter-sized page of 8.5" by 11", a point in the middle of the page would have an **x position** of 4.25" and a **y position** of 5.5".